 - France: Note that students interested in interning in France should have at least four semesters of college-level French or the equivalent.
 While placement cannot be guaranteed for those without upper-level French language experience, it is possible for students with lower-level French to be placed.
 These situations are handled on a case-by-case basis.
+Students should provide their resume and response to the Internship Questionnaire when applying for an internship placement in France.

 - Virtual: There is no minimum language requirement for students interested in interning virtually, although those with experience with Spanish, French, or another language will have a greater range of placement opportunities.
+Students should provide their resume and response to the Internship Questionnaire when applying for a virtual internship placement.

 Preparing for the Internship: Before the internship begins, students will work with the IAU Internship Coordinators to prepare a resume in French or Spanish, depending on their program of study, to practice interviewing standards and techniques, and to prepare for placement in a local enterprise.
-Virtual interviews for these positions will be conducted prior to the semester, and students will also receive their internship placement offer before they arrive on-site.
+Virtual interviews for these positions will be conducted prior to the summer term, and students will also receive their internship placement offer before they arrive on-site.
 Due to the careful placement process, students are expected to complete their internship without interruption.

 Internship Expectations: During the summer term, students complete a seminar directed by the IAU Internship Coordinator in tandem with their internship experience.
 They meet and communicate regularly to follow their progress, learn about topical issues in European labor, and work on their reports and final projects.